gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 To begin with, we need to install Processing.
 You can follow the instructions of this [link](https://processing.org/download) to download the latest Processing software version.
-However, the code was tested with an older versions (4.3 and 4.4) that can be downloaded [here](https://github.com/processing/processing4/releases/tag/processing-1293-4.3) and
+However, the code was tested with older versions (4.3 and 4.4) that can be downloaded [here](https://github.com/processing/processing4/releases/tag/processing-1293-4.3) and